zjy8006/NaturalStreamflowReconstructionFramework/readme.md

 The Pettitt test and Mann-Kendall test programs developed by Md.
 Manjurul Hussain Shourov were revised by this study to delineate the pre-influence and influence periods.
 Sincere gratitude is extended to Mr. Shourov.

+## Sample data
+full_modelling_data.csv - samples for establishing streamflow naturalization model nature_flow.csv - Evaluated natureal streamflow by the Ministry of Water Resources of the People's Republic of China for validate the model

 ## mutation detection